DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 ------|------|------------
-allowSorting | boolean | If true, an end-user can change sorting by the current column sortingDirection? | 'asc' &#124; 'desc' | Specifies sorting direction changeSortingDirection | ({ keepOther: boolean, remove: boolean }) => void | Changes the sort order of a column.
+allowSorting | boolean | If true, an end-user can change sorting by the current column sortingDirection? | 'asc' &#124; 'desc' | Specifies sorting direction changeSortingDirection | ({ keepOther: boolean, cancel: boolean }) => void | Changes the sort order of a column.
 Keeps existing sorting if `keepOther` is set to `true`.
-Cancels sorting by the current column if `remove` is set to true. groupByColumn | ({ columnName: string }) | Toggles a column's grouping state
+Cancels sorting by the current column if `cancel` is set to true. groupByColumn | ({ columnName: string }) | Toggles a column's grouping state

 ## Plugin Developer Reference